Consensys/doc.goquorum/docs/HowTo/Use/AddingIBFTValidators.md

    Secondly, we fetched the current snapshot, which gives us an insight into the current running state of the voting.
    We can see that the new address has 1 vote under the `tally` section, and that one vote is described under the `votes` section.
-So we know our vote was registered!
+Your vote was registered!

 1. Let's run this from node 2 and see similar results: